HackBulgaria/NodeJS-1/week1/1-hackernews-scraper/README.md

 * **The notifier makes the matching phase between the titles of the articles and the keywords for each subscriber!**
 * **Keep in mind that you should not send emails to non-confirmed users!**

+### Sending emails about comments

+If the notifier has found a subscriber, that is interested in a comment and there is new comment from HackerNews, use the following mechanism:

+* Find the story, that is parent of that comment. **Keep in mind that there are parents for comments that are also comments, so you have to walk up the tree until you find a `type: "story"` key.
+* With the comment in the email, add a link to the story, so the user can track from where it came.

+An example comment with parent comment is that - https://hacker-news.firebaseio.com/v0/item/2922097.json?print=pretty

+You have to go up to parents, to get to the story!

 ### Note on *periodically reads*